Courses of Study

 GO259s Introduction to European Politics Examines the post-1945 development of European political cultures and systems with special attention to varieties of parliamentarism, electoral systems, party systems, interest group representation, and welfare states.
 Explores how European societies view the role of the state in the economy, why many of them ceded some policymaking to the European Union, and how Europeans strike the balance between the exclusion and inclusion of different groups, between representative and participatory democracy, and between national and European interests.
 Open to first-years.
 Fulfills the introductory comparative politics requirement.
 Four credit hours.
 Yoder

-[GO264] Challenges to Democracy in Latin America What have been the challenges associated with the establishment and consolidation of democracy in Latin America?
-Examines political regimes and regime changes in Latin America since the early 20th century, with a particular emphasis on the quality of democracy present in the current period.
-Topics include the breakdown of democracy, democratization, human rights, state capacity, interest representation and citizenship, and the concentration of power in the executive.
-Previously listed as Government 364 (Spring 2015).
+GO264s Democracy and Human Rights in Latin America What have been the challenges associated with the establishment and consolidation of democracy that protects human rights in Latin America?
+This course examines democracies and authoritarian regimes in Latin America over the past 50 years, with a particular emphasis on the quality of democracy and protection of human rights in the current period.
+Topics discussed include the breakdown of democracy; democratization; social movements; citizenship; state violence; and the rights of marginalized groups, including the poor, racial and ethnic minorities, women, and LGBTQI individuals.
 Four credit hours.
-S, I.
+S, W2, I. Mayka

 [GO274] Intellectual Roots of Modern Conservatism Diverse intellectual sources of the contemporary conservative movement in America, Edmund Burke to present.
 What does it mean to be a conservative?
 How (if at all) do conservative conceptions of man and society differ from liberal or "radical" visions?
 What (if any) is the relationship between conservative ideas and religion?
 How do multiple strands of conservative thought relate to one another?
 Readings from Burke, Thomas Carlyle, Benjamin Disraeli, Herbert Spencer, Michael Oakeshott, Friedrich Hayek, Russell Kirk, others.
 Assignments include short analyses of readings, in-class presentations, two longer analytical papers, and an exam (or a long research paper).
 Prerequisite: Government 171.
 Four credit hours.